redcode-labs/neurax/README.md

 - Extraction of target candidates from ARP cache
 - Possibility to scan only a selected list of targets + prioritizing specific targets (such as default gateways)
 - Possibility to specify interface and timeout when using passive network scan.
-- Improved command stager (can be optionally executed with elevated privilleges / multiple times)
+- Improved command stager (can be optionally executed with elevated privileges / multiple times)
 - Few changes of options' names
 - `NeuraxConfig.` became `N.` (cause it's shorter to type)
 - Functions for random memory allocation + binary migration